kbmackenzie/mewlix/README.md

 ![Looping animation of a cartoon cat resting on a shelf.](https://github.com/kbmackenzie/mewlix/wiki/imgs/cat-shelf.webp)

 ## Installation
 Mewlix's compiler is a self-contained binary executable.
-It can be run from anywhere, and has no external dependencies.

 The installation guide can be found [here](./INSTALL.md).